DangNguyen87/STM32H735G_AzureRTOS_TLS/README.md

 Use this [script](https://github.com/owntracks/tools/blob/master/TLS/generate-CA.sh) to generate a self signed certificate to be used by Mosquito broker for providing TLS for the MQTT.

 If the script is called without parameters, it will generate a self signed certificate for the hostname where the script is running.
 The following generated files will be used to configure Mosquitto broker.
-- ca.crt – The CA (Certificate Authority, who published the host certificate) public certificate.
+- ca.crt – Certificate from the CA (Certificate Authority), the public certificate.
-- hostname.crt – The hostname, that will run the Mosquitto broker, public certificate.
+- hostname.crt – Server certificate, signed by CA with its private key, public certificate.
-- hostname.key – The hostname private key
+- hostname.key – Server Private Key for decrypting of the incoming messages.

 Copy the certificates and key files to `/etc/mosquitto/certs` directory.